tajchert/Nammu/README.md

 ###What are Runtime Permissions?
 Google docs is [here](https://developer.android.com/preview/features/runtime-permissions.html).
-TLDR: like old-loved permissions that were ask during intallation but this time they are more dynamic (should be ask only when they are needed) and can be revoked by user at any time.
+TLDR: like old-loved permissions that were ask during installation but this time they are more dynamic (should be ask only when they are needed) and can be revoked by user at any time.

 <img src="image/screenshot.png" width="400" height="672" alt="Source of all evil"/>

 ###Why should I care?
-Beacause your user can revoke most essential part of your app and quite probably there will be a lot of app crashes.
+Because your user can revoke most essential part of your app and quite probably there will be a lot of app crashes.
 Current solution you can see here - [Google sample](https://github.com/googlesamples/android-RuntimePermissions) basically there is a lot that happens with Activity that is used to check and grant permissions.
 Also permissions rights are checked many times in the code.

 ###Monitor permissions